neuefische/web-exercises/sessions/js-array-methods/animal-strings/README.md

-# Array Methods: A simple String Array
+# JS Array Methods: A simple String Array

 This Challenge offers some exercises to recap some advanced array methods.
 Let's dive in!